open-phytoliths/FAIR-phytoliths/Meeting-notes/2021/2021-10-18-eosc-life-meeting-notes.md

 3. Emma sent an email about ICOPS meeting on 3rd December - 3pm (CET).
 4. Upcoming conference in December - CAA UK - same abstract as used for the OS FAIR conference about community building for FAIR.
 5. FAIR assessment
-Issue with : (6.Type of study) methodological and reference collection papers, which cover different sorts of analysis.
-Some reference collection papers only present pictures but do not present raw data or a DOI.(12.Processing method communication) some articles do not describe fully the protocole, for example the concentration of chemicals is missing.
+* Issue with : (6.Type of study) methodological and reference collection papers, which cover different sorts of analysis.
+Some reference collection papers only present pictures but do not present raw data or a DOI.(12.Processing method communication) some articles do not describe fully the protocol, for example the concentration of chemicals is missing.
 To be replicable, the protocole has to be fully described.
-All papers have to be treated  with the same criteria.
+* All papers have to be treated  with the same criteria.
-Highlight these papers in yellow on readme that are in need of moderation.
+* Highlight these papers in yellow on readme that are in need of moderation.
 Juanjo proposes to wait for the moderation meeting until the end of the assessment to meet again.
-To have a moderation meeting first meeting back in January.
+* To have a moderation meeting first meeting back in January.
-Finish FAIR assessment by the end of December.
+* Finish FAIR assessment by the end of December.

 ### Action points:
 1. All - Survey - we need to send it on to other lists and send email to individuals.